-- a) an Operation-signature for a generic operator named Make with an empty Formal-argument list and an Operation-result that is the Sort-reference-identifier of the c choice sort, and the procedure identified by the Operation-signature has a Result-aggregation that is PART. - b) for each field, if the <field name> is fn and the <field sort> is fs, an Operation-signature for the operation signature fn (fs) -> C; for a generic field association operator where fn is a field-associate-name which is the same as the field name, and in the procedure identified by the Operation-signature fs is an in parameter with Parameter-aggregation derived from the <aggregation kind> of field fn, and Result-aggregation is PART. - c) for each field, if the <field name> is fn and the <field sort> is fs, an Operation-signature for the <operation signature> - fnExtract (C) -> fs; - for a generic operator where fnExtract is a field-extract-name formed from the concatenation of the field name and "Extract", c is an in/out parameter with PART Parameter-aggregation, and Result-aggregation is derived from the <aggregation kind> of field fn.
+- a) an Operation-signature for a generic operator named Make with an empty Formal-argument list and an Operation-result that is the Sort-reference-identifier of the c choice sort, and the procedure identified by the Operation-signature has a Result-aggregation that is PART. - b) for each field, if the <field name> is fn and the <field sort> is fs, an Operation-signature for the operation signature for a generic field association operator where fn is a field-associate-name which is the same as the field name, fs is an in parameter with the same <aggregation kind> as the field fn, and the procedure identified by the Operation-signature has a Result-aggregation that is PART.